 Regardless, as the move to remote work over the last year has shown, flexible seating plans have shown that they may be the way of the future.
 Whether hot desking or office hoteling, organizations need to be open to finding the best way to implement these strategies.

-Accruent’s cloud-based workspace management and desk hoteling software offers a simple, flexible process that fits seamlessly into your established workflows using tools you already have to gives you greater visibility into how your space is being used.
+Accruent’s cloud-based workspace management and hot desk booking software offers a simple, flexible process that fits seamlessly into your established workflows using tools you already have to gives you greater visibility into how your space is being used.